 Lila found a great way to put up cranberries that is more of a dip than a sauce or spread.
 I don’t know about her but I was lucky enough to see Alton Brown on tour and it changed my mind about who he is as an entertainer, chef, and musician(a very good guitar and sax player) Did you know that he plays the sax in the theme music to his “Good Eats” show?
 Anyway….

 I loved the idea of using ginger ale with cranberries, as well as, maple syrup for an extra thickener and sweetener.
 Most cranberry dips use cream cheese or sour cream so this would be a great non-dairy version.
-This dip would be perfect with the big straw pretzels, pita chips, sweet potato fries, on the side of potato pancakes, and also might make a welcome substitute ranch for chicken strips or peanut sauce for pork satay.
 Thank you Lila for sharing this recipe and the work you did on the jars.

 Tart Cranberry Dipping Sauce

 - 4 cups orange juice

 - 5 cups ginger ale